kazumov/embedded-sql-and-regex/README.md

 let malformedQueryString = "SELECT Stuff from Things WHERE Whatever;" let querySql = "SELECT * FROM Contact WHERE Id = ?;"
 ```

-Example from source code on JS ([source](https://www.w3schools.com/nodejs/nodejs_mysql_create_table.asp))
+One more example from source code, written on JS ([source](https://www.w3schools.com/nodejs/nodejs_mysql_create_table.asp))

 ``` js
 var sql = "CREATE TABLE customers (name VARCHAR(255), address VARCHAR(255))";
 ```

-To be embedded, the SQL or RegEx code should follow multiple restrictions.
-For example, an embedded code should not have any comments.
-Also, included in source code, the SQL code, as well as RegEx code cannot be nicely formatted and immediate loosing its native readability:
+To be embedded, the SQL expression should follow multiple restrictions.
+For example, an embedded code must exclude any comments.
+Also, included in source code, the SQL expressions cannot be nicely formatted and immediate loosing its native readability:

 For example consider the original version ([source](http://www.mysqltutorial.org/mysql-comment/)) of simple SQL query: